Safe and Sound Protocol in Dallas

 Who Benefits from SSP in Dallas?

-SSP supports both individual therapy and, in some contexts, relational work when nervous system safety is foundational to connection.
+SSP may also support relational work when nervous system safety is foundational to connection, which it often is.

 Want to learn more about the Safe and Sound Protocol?